D-Day Daily Telegraph crossword security alarm: Investigation

 MI5 became involved and arrested Dawe and a senior colleague, crossword compiler Melville Jones.
 Both were interrogated intensively, but it was decided that they were innocent, although Dawe nearly lost his job as a headmaster.
 Afterwards, Dawe asked at least one of the boys (Ronald French) where he had got these codewords from, and he was alarmed at the contents of the boy's notebook.
 He gave him a severe reprimand about secrecy and national security during wartime, ordered the notebook to be burnt, and ordered the boy to swear secrecy on the Bible.
-It was told publicly that the leakage of codenames was coincidence.
+It was announced publicly that the leakage of codenames was a coincidence.
 Dawe kept his interrogation secret until he described it in a BBC interview in 1958.

 Aftermath

 In 1984, the approach of the 40th anniversary of D-Day reminded people of the crossword incident, causing a check for any codewords related to the 1982 Falklands War in The Daily Telegraph crosswords set around the time of that war; none were found.
 That induced Ronald French, then a property manager in Wolverhampton, to come forward to say that in 1944, when he was a 14-year-old at the Strand School, he inserted D-Day codenames into crosswords.
 He believed that hundreds of children must have known what he knew.

 A fictionalised version of the story appeared in The Mountain and the Molehill in series 1 of the BBC One Screen One anthology series, first broadcast on 15 October 1989.
 Written by David Reid and directed by Moira Armstrong, it starred Michael Gough as Mr Maggs, a school headmaster based on Dawe.
-Another fictionalised version appeared in the Norwegian children`s book Kodeord Overlord (Codeword Overlord), written by Tor Arve Røssland and published by Vigmostad&Bjørke publishing house in 2019, whose main character is also based on Dawe.
+Another fictionalised version appeared in the Norwegian children's book Kodeord Overlord (Codeword Overlord), written by Tor Arve Røssland and published by Vigmostad&Bjørke publishing house in 2019, whose main character is also based on Dawe.

+A book by Richard Denham - Weird War Two - questions the veracity of the accepted account: “In a country so paranoid as to verge on obsession, where ‘careless talk costs lives,’ how feasible is it that the local troops would have known those codes, spoken openly about them, and that the schoolboys would have found the random names so convincing as to have unknowingly passed them on to Dawe?”